github/developer.github.com/content/guides/getting-started.md

 * **Limited access**: users can review the specific access that a token will provide before authorizing a third party app

 Normally, tokens are created via a [web flow][webflow].
 An application will send users to GitHub to log in.
-GitHub will present a dialog indicating the name of the app, as well as what information it has access to.
+GitHub will present a dialog indicating the name of the app, as well as the level of access the app will have once the user authorizes it.
 After a user authorizes access, GitHub redirects the user back to the application:
 ![](/images/oauth_prompt.png)

 You don't need to set up the entire web flow to begin working with OAuth tokens.